 According to the AARP, workers facing age discrimination may be given impossible quotas, poor performance reviews, and be excluded from meetings.
 In addition, older workers may experience frequent negative comments about their age.
 When faced with age discrimination warning signs, it is time to take action.

 Although the Age Discrimination in Employment Act (ADEA) protects workers over the age of 40, employers may find ways to defend discriminatory employment decisions.
 Some employers may also be exempt from the ADEA.
 Workers who experience age discrimination should gather evidence and contact an employment law attorney to explore available legal options.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein and Jacob can help defend against age discrimination.
+The Los Angeles employment law attorneys at the Kesluk, Silverstein, Jacob & Morrison, P.C. can help defend against age discrimination.